apache/mynewt-site/docs/os/modules/fs/nffs/nffs_internals.md

 1. Verify the object's integrity via a crc16 check.
 If invalid, the object is discarded and the procedure restarts on the next object in the area.
 2. Convert the disk object into its corresponding RAM representation and insert it into the hash table.
 If the object is an inode, its reference count is initialized to 1, indicating ownership by its parent directory.
 3. If an object with the same ID is already present, then one supersedes the other.
 Accept the object with the greater sequence number and discard the other.
-4. If the object references a nonexistant inode (parent directory in the case of an inode; owning file in the case of a data block), insert a temporary "dummy" inode into the hash table so that inter-object links can be maintained until the absent inode is eventually restored.
+4. If the object references a nonexistent inode (parent directory in the case of an inode; owning file in the case of a data block), insert a temporary "dummy" inode into the hash table so that inter-object links can be maintained until the absent inode is eventually restored.
 Dummy inodes are identified by a reference count of 0.
 5. If a delete record for an inode is encountered, the inode's parent pointer is set to null to indicate that it should be removed from RAM.

 If nffs encounters an object that cannot be identified (i.e., its magic number is not valid), it scans the remainder of the flash area for the next valid magic number.
 Upon encountering a valid object, nffs resumes the procedure described above.